yacineMTB/talk/README.md

 - Clean up the [LLaMa node cpp binding](https://github.com/yacineMTB/llama.cpp/blob/cf70f603d5a50f553c022a3017ee901afc237236/examples/addon.node/addon.cpp) I added in my forked submodule enough to merge into mainline

 ## Installation

+**The intended audience for this project at the current state is people who are comfortable with hacking things together**

 ### Using bundled bash script (experimental)